europace/unterlagen-api/README.md

 | `unterlagen:freigabe:schreiben`  | as loan officer, after processing the notification of a new share, set the sharing state (Freigabestatus).                                                                |

 ## Document Upload via API V2
-_🏗️ Only works with BaufiSmart.
-KreditSmart will be supported soon._

 V2 of our Unterlagen-API can be used to upload documents.
 This new version is easier to integrate and offers additional functions, such as adding a category when uploading.